 EXPERIENCE AND QUALIFICATIONS SUMMARY

-The ideal candidate will currently be building engines, installing in test cells and running the engines collecting relevant data.
+The ideal candidate will currently be building engines, installing test cells, and running the engines to collect relevant data.
 Responsibilities would also include instrumenting the engine and setting up the test cell prior to running a test.